tanjieling0/tp/docs/UserGuide.md

 * `NAME`: Names should only contain alphanumeric characters and spaces, and it should not be blank.
 * `PHONE_NUMBER`: Phone numbers should only contain numbers, and it should be at least 3 digits long to accommodate staff extensions.
+* `EMAIL`: Emails should be of the format `local-part@domain`.
+NetConnect does not check for the validity of the domain part, hence extra attention should be put into ensuring no typos are present in the domain part of the email.
 * `ADDRESS`: Addresses can take any format, and it should not be blank.
 * `ROLE`: Roles can only be `client`, `supplier`, or `employee`.
 * `TAG`: Tags should only contain alphanumeric characters and spaces, and it should not be blank.